 Musicians Created Their Own Voices, and Interpreted His

 "Jazz, if it means anything, means freedom of expression," he told writer Stanley Dance.
 And express himself is what he did, through the instruments of stalwarts and newcomers to the orchestra who not only created personality for Ellington's band - they were, in many instances, standard bearers in their own right for their respective instruments.

-Our set comprises a massive 11 discs featuring well over 100 Ellington compositions.
+Our limited edition box set comprises a massive 11 CDs featuring well over 100 Ellington compositions.
 In addition to the above-named musicians, guest stars Bing Crosby, Ethel Waters and the Mills Brothers make notable appearances.
 Ellington's female vocalist Ivie Anderson proves she was tailor-made for the band along with other superb band-mates Freddie Jenkins and Wallace Jones on trumpet, Fred Guy on banjo and guitar, Wellman Braud, Billy Taylor and Hayes Alvis on bass, and the unique cornetist Rex Stewart.